Social media behaviour is eye-opening, jaw-popping and often terrible.

 Mostly, the person that is accountable for you is you.

-Not the person that can’t be brave enough to leave an email address when she comments on your blog.
+Not the person that is not brave enough to leave an email address when she comments on your blog.
 Not the person that demands a refund because their tongue is spongy.
 Or who thinks you need to drop this, this and this from your repertoire and introduce something more “normal” instead.
+Or the person claiming no offence who is clearly offensive.

 If I can sleep at night when I do what I do the way I do, why is it up to me to ensure you’re not quite so angry about me existing anymore?